-Level 1 - Quoted prices on active markets for identical assets or liabilities.

-Level 2 - Inputs other than quoted prices included within level 1 that are observable for the asset or liability either directly (such as prices) or indirectly (such as derived from prices).

-• Level 3 - Inputs for the asset or liability that are not based on observable market data (that is unobservable inputs).

-The valuation technique for invested assets, as well as valuation sensitivity for changes in material data are described in the accounting principles and in Note 5.
+- Level 1 Quoted prices on active markets for identical assets or liabilities. - Level 2 Inputs other than quoted prices included within level 1 that are observable for the asset or liability either directly (such as prices) or indirectly (such as derived from prices).
+The fair value of the senior secured bonds is calculated based on the bid price for a trade occurring close to the balance sheet date. - Level 3 Inputs for the asset or liability that are not based on observable market data (that is unobservable inputs).
+The valuation technique for invested assets, as well as valuation sensitivity for changes in material data are described in the accounting principles and in note 5.